Sobhi-0/Capstone-FSND/README.md

 Project Casting Agency Site -- Final project to complete the Full Stack Nanodegree from Udacity

-In the application you can:
+In this application you can:

 1. Dispaly Actors/Movies
 2. Delete Actors/Movies